openssl/tools/HOWTO-make-a-release.md

 The manual for that script is found in `$TOOLS/release-tools/MKRELEASE.md`

-## Update the website locally
+## Update the release data locally

-*The changes in this section should be made in your clone of the openssl web repo*
+*The changes in this section should be made in your clone of the release data repo*

-Update the news/newsflash.txt file.
+Update the newsflash.txt file.
 This normally is one or two lines.
 Just copy and paste existing announcements making minor changes for the date and version number as necessary.
 If there is an advisory then ensure you include a link to it.

+*Do* send the commits to the reviewer and await their approval.

+Commit your changes, but *do not push* them to the release data repo at this stage.  (the release data repo being `git@github.openssl.org:omc/data.git`)

+## Update the website locally

+**This is for security advisory updates only**

+*The changes in this section should be made in your clone of the openssl web repo*

 Update the news/vulnerabilities.xml file if appropriate.